-Esports Ed Podcast Episode 4: Sponsorship & Partnerships with Teddy Delaney
+Esports Ed Podcast: Sponsorship & Partnerships with Teddy Delaney from Lackawanna College

 Episode 4 of Gravity Gaming’s Esports Ed podcast discusses finding partnerships and sponsorship from large companies and in your community.
 Esports Program Administrator and Head Coach Teddy Delaney walk us through how he worked to get his team at Lackawanna College sponsored by Mountain Dew GameFuel!